 Mill's basic lesson was the timeless truth that we need each other-even our opponents-more than we realize.
 We all tend to be arrogant and overconfident that "our side" is right.
 We all suffer from the "confirmation bias"-the tendency to search only for evidence that will confirm our existing beliefs and prejudices.
-This is why diversity is so important, particularly diversity of viewpoints: The only reliable cure for the confirmation bias is interacting with other people who have a different confirmation bias, and who do you the favor of finding flaws in your reasoning and counter-evidence you had not considered.
+This is why diversity is so important, particularly diversity of viewpoints: The only reliable cure for the confirmation bias is interacting with other people who have a different confirmation bias, and who do you the favor of criticizing your ideas.